-- Low soil pH is the most significant problem at this stage in NC. - This problem cannot be corrected in a timely manner if the crop has already been planted.
+- Low soil pH is the most significant problem identified on soil samples submitted from strawberry fields in NC. - This problem cannot be corrected in a timely manner if the crop has already been planted. - Low Ca and Mg also usually come with low pH. - Correct with dolomitic lime